axibase/atsd/administration/migration/README.md

 3. Execute the `jps` command.
 Verify that the `Server` process is **not present** in the `jps` output.

-> If `Server` process continues running, follow the [safe ATSD shutdown](../restarting.md#stop-atsd) procedure.
+> If the `Server` process continues running, follow the [safe ATSD shutdown](../restarting.md#stop-atsd) procedure.

 4. Edit configuration file `/opt/atsd/atsd/conf/hadoop.properties`.

-    - Remove `hbase.regionserver.lease.period` setting, if present.
+    - Remove the `hbase.regionserver.lease.period` setting, if present.

-    - Add `hbase.client.scanner.timeout.period` setting, if missing:
+    - Add the `hbase.client.scanner.timeout.period` setting, if missing:

     ```
     hbase.client.scanner.timeout.period=120000